-Li et al. (2017) assessed exposure to two metals, coper and zinc, from coal combustion between 1995 – 2014 in China.
+Li et al. (2017) assessed exposure to two metals, copper, and zinc, from coal combustion between 1995 – 2014 in China.
 Exposure was estimated by integrating coal combustion data with relevant emission factors across four different sectors.
 Power plant emissions were found to account for approximately 30% of ambient copper and zinc in China.
-The authors reported that regression models determined a positive correlation between metal emissions and mortality; 0.001% and 0.0002% increase in mortality with each ton increase in copper and zinc respectively.
+The authors reported that regression models determined a positive correlation between metal emissions and mortality; 0.001% and 0.0002% increase in mortality with each ton increase in copper and zinc, respectively.
 The study’s primary limitation is that the authors do not detail the source of mortality data or other covariates included in their regression model.
 It is also not clear if the authors incorporated baseline mortality trends or controlled for socio-economic confounders in their analysis.

-Soil heavy metal concentrations were measured in the area surrounding a major coal-fired power plant in West Bengal, India and compared to background levels (George 14).
-Arsenic, mercury, cadmium, chromium and cobalt concentrations in affected areas were 2.7, 2.3, 1.7, 1.6, 1.3 times greater than in control areas.
+Soil heavy metal concentrations were measured in the area surrounding a major coal-fired power plant in West Bengal, India and compared to background levels (George et al. 2015).
+Arsenic, mercury, cadmium, chromium, and cobalt concentrations in affected areas were 2.7, 2.3, 1.7, 1.6, 1.3 times greater than in control areas.
 Exposure risk assessment was based on estimated cumulative daily intake from various exposure pathways.
 The cumulative hazard index for all measured metals was less than 1.0, suggesting exposure is within threshold limits and does not pose a significant health risk.

-Li et al. (2014) assessed the decline in SO2 and PM2.5 emissions from coal-fired power plants following the enactment of a 2002 legislation which required pollutant emission reduction in North Carolina, USA.
-The authors utilized a Bayesian Maximum Entropy method for air pollution modelling and then modeled cardiopulmonary and lung cancer mortality attributable to change in PM2.5 concentrations.
+Li and Gibson (2014) assessed the decline in SO2 and PM2.5 emissions from coal-fired power plants following the enactment of a 2002 legislation which required pollutant emission reduction in North Carolina, USA.
+The authors utilized a Bayesian Maximum Entropy method for air pollution modeling and then modeled cardiopulmonary and lung cancer mortality attributable to change in PM2.5 concentrations.
 A 20.3% decrease of SO2 and 8.7% decrease in PM2.5 emissions per year was found in the decade following the legislation enactment.
-Their risk models estimated that air quality improvements resulted in a 63% decrease of PM2.5 attributable overall death (1500-1800 deaths), and 61% decrease of cardiopulmonary related PM2.5 attributable deaths (910-1000 deaths).
+Their risk models estimated that air quality improvements resulted in a 63% decrease of PM2.5 attributable overall death (1500–1800 deaths), and 61% decrease of cardiopulmonary related PM2.5 attributable deaths (910–1000 deaths).
 The primary limitations of the study are the assumptions incorporated into the health outcome model, specifically the choice of concentration-response (C-R) functions.
 The authors point out that there is uncertainty throughout the epidemiological and toxicology literature regarding the dose-response relationship between PM2.5 exposure and cause-specific mortality.
 The authors utilized C-R functions specific to PM2.5 sulfate, however the specific composition of particulate matter from coal-fired power plant emissions is different than other sources of PM with a steeper C-R function.
 Despite the limitations, the research suggests that coal-fired power plant emission reduction legislation is effective in reducing both gaseous and particulate emissions and PM attributable mortality.